ITPNYU/ITP-IMA-Community-Guidelines/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-Welcome to the ITP/IMA Code of Conduct!
-All ITP/IMA community members are expected to thoroughly read and understand the Code of Conduct, so please make sure to visit the [Code of Conduct's website](https://itpnyu.github.io/ITP-IMA-Code-of-Conduct/).
+Welcome to the ITP/IMA Community Commitments!
+All ITP/IMA community members are expected to thoroughly read and understand the Community Commitments, so please make sure to visit the [Community Commitments's website](https://itpnyu.github.io/ITP-IMA-Code-of-Conduct/).

-The ITP/IMA CoC is an evolving **work-in-progress** document that establishes and communicates the commitment of the ITP/IMA community to uphold a key set of standards and obligations that aim to make ITP/IMA an inclusive and welcoming environment.
+The ITP/IMA Community Commitments is an evolving **work-in-progress** document that establishes and communicates the commitment of the ITP/IMA community to uphold a key set of standards and obligations that aim to make ITP/IMA an inclusive and welcoming environment.

-The CoC is open to revisions, clarifications, and reconsideration.
-For more information on how the Code of Conduct came to be, who was involved, and how you can get involved check out the [Code of Conduct Development](CONTRIBUTING.md).
+The Community Commitments is open to revisions, clarifications, and reconsideration.
+For more information on how the Community Commitments came to be, who was involved, and how you can get involved check out the [Community Commitments Development](CONTRIBUTING.md).
 For questions or suggestions, contact equitable@itp.nyu.edu.

-Many terms, concepts, and words in this Code of Conduct may be new or unfamiliar.
+Many terms, concepts, and words in this Community Commitments may be new or unfamiliar.
 Please refer to the [Glossary](glossary.md) for clarification of meaning.
-Certain words may be highlighted in the Code of Conduct with definitions in order to assist with comprehensibility.
+Certain words may be highlighted in the Community Commitments with definitions in order to assist with comprehensibility.

 ## Contributors ✨